 The overall responsibility for safeguarding children and adults at risk at South Durham Gymnastics rests with the Senior Management Team and Board of Trustees.
 South Durham Gymnastics has appointed Development Manager who is responsible for the implementation of this policy.
-The Development Manager also hosts the necessary Welfare Officer qualifications and liaises, when required with the Regional Welfare Officer(s) and British Gymnastics.
+The Development Manager also hosts the necessary Welfare Officer qualifications and liaises, when required with external safeguarding bodies such as County Durham Sport and the NSPCC.